 World Mental Health Month

-Every October is observed as World Mental Health Month — a day for people to think critically about the status of their mental health and to take steps to improve it.
+Every October is observed as World Mental Health Month—a time for people to think critically about the status of their mental health and to take steps to improve it.
 Although not everyone may realize it, a person’s mental health is just as important for their overall well-being as their physical health.

-It can affect every single aspect of our lives and can significantly affect how we care for ourselves, as well as how we care for those we love.
-This holiday is also an important one for communities and organizations to get involved in ensuring that their people have proper access to mental health services that they may need.
+It can affect every single aspect of our lives and can significantly influence how we care for ourselves, as well as how we care for those we love.
+This holiday is also an important one for communities and organizations to get involved in, ensuring that their people have proper access to the mental health services they may need.

-It allows the global community to unify under one voice to help those who feel hopeless to be more empowered in their mental health.
+It allows the global community to unify under one voice to help those who feel hopeless to become more empowered in their mental health.

 The History Of Mental Health Month